-Despite the -0.25% reduction in base rates at the beginning of August, interest rates are continuing to constrain retail consumer demand due to the cost of borrowing; several months ago, used car customers were increasingly tending to be cash buyers, having secured cheaper funding outside of the retail network, but some of the least competitive APR deals have since improved.
-These will continue to improve with CPI inflation remaining close to target and expectations for lower future rates across the board (markets are assuming an 88% likelihood of a further reduction of -0.25% in November, but at least one of the Monetary Policy Committee has already signalled her opposition to another rate cut).
+Despite the -0.25% reduction in base rates at the beginning of November, interest rates are continuing to constrain retail consumer demand due to the cost of borrowing; several months ago, used car customers were increasingly tending to be cash buyers, having secured cheaper funding outside of the retail network, but some of the least competitive APR deals have since improved.
+These will continue to improve with CPI inflation remaining close to target and expectations for lower future rates across the board (although the trajectory for rate reductions is now expected to be slower due to inflationary measures implemented in the recent Budget).
 Those dealers who are offering deposit contributions, combined with relatively low APR rates, are seeing the benefit and we expect this trend to continue.
 Interest rates are also having an impact on dealer profitability due to increased holding costs and many are expected to continue to run at stock levels considerably lower than they would have been historically, with vehicle values also remaining higher.
-With base rates expected to continue to very slowly reduce over the next few months, the situation is expected to improve soon, but this improvement will be gradual.
+With base rates expected to continue to very slowly reduce over the medium term, the situation is expected to improve, but this improvement will be very gradual.